 1) If an employee is showing symptoms of COVID-19, was exposed to someone with COVID-19, or is awaiting the results of a COVID-19 test, they should:

 - Remain home or go home and self-isolate, minimizing interaction with others.

-- Seek care if needed via MUSC Virtual Care or other appropriate telehealth provider.
+- Seek care if needed via MUSC Virtual Care, Roper Virtual Care, or another appropriate telehealth provider.